lalakii/MouseClickTool/README_en.md

 # Launch an external program, only one parameter is required: fileName, which represents the full path to the program and can include application startup parameters.
 create_process("fileName")

-# Executes only once and exits; no parameters are required.
-Do not add parameters if you need to execute it repeatedly.
+# Stop the running script; no parameters are required.
+Do not use this function if looping is required.
 once()

+# Terminate the current process to stop the mouse clicker; no parameters are required.
+exit()
 ```

 ## FAQs